Engine diagnostics

 - engine warm-up time and

-- Compare the operating noises of the engine, if applicable, with those of a known good engine to ensure that a diagnosis of normal operating conditions is not being attempted.
+- Compare engine operating noises, if applicable, with those of a known good engine to ensure that no attempt is being made to diagnose normal operating conditions.

 Intermittent

-For intermittent faults, test the vehicle under the same conditions reported by the customer to verify that the system is operating correctly.
+If faults occur periodically, test the vehicle under the same conditions as reported by the customer to verify that the system is operating correctly.

-Attention!
-Disconnect the crankshaft position sensor connector to prevent the engine from starting (CKP).
-But do not remove the fuel pump fuse from the fuse box or disconnect the high pressure pump connector to prevent the engine from starting.
-Since the high pressure pump is lubricated with fuel by the fuel pump, if the fuel pump fuse is removed or the high pressure pump connector is disconnected, the high pressure pump will be damaged.
+Caution!
+To prevent the engine from starting, disconnect the crankshaft position (CKP) sensor connector.
+However, do not remove the fuel pump fuse from the fuse box or disconnect the high-pressure pump connector to prevent the engine from starting.
+Since the high-pressure pump is lubricated by the fuel through the fuel pump, if you remove the fuel pump fuse or disconnect the high-pressure pump connector, the high-pressure pump will be damaged.
 Check the compression pressure for each cylinder.
-Low compression pressure can cause valve and cylinder failure.
-When checking the compression of the cylinders, take into account the following conditions:
+Low compression pressure may cause valve and cylinder malfunction.
+When checking the cylinder compression, pay attention to the following conditions:

 - The engine must be at normal operating temperature.

-- The battery must be fully or almost fully charged.
+- The battery must be fully or nearly fully charged.

-- The duration of cranking the engine to check compression should be less than 10 seconds at intervals of 30 seconds.
+- The duration of engine cranking for compression testing should be less than 10 seconds with intervals of 30 seconds.

-- Disconnect the crank angle sensor connector (CKP).
+- Disconnect the crankshaft angle (CKP) sensor connector.

-- Remove the fuel pump relay from the fuse box in the engine compartment.
+- Remove the fuel pump relay from the engine compartment fuse box.

-- Crank the engine with the starter for 5 seconds to remove any foreign matter in the cylinder.
+- Turn the engine crankshaft with the starter for 5 seconds to remove any foreign matter present in the cylinder.

-- Install compression pressure gauge (EN-48248) into the injector hole of the cylinder being tested.
+- Install the compression pressure gauge (EN-48248) into the nozzle hole of the cylinder being tested.

-Note: Compression pressure gauge and injector have a similar configuration.
-Therefore, the procedure for installing a compression pressure gauge is similar to installing an injector.
-See Section 2F1, Engine Controls.
+Note: The compression pressure gauge and injector have a similar configuration.
+Therefore, the procedure for installing the compression pressure gauge is similar to installing the injector.
+Refer to Section 2F1, Engine Controls.
 Section 1F2, Engine Controls.

-Attention!
-During the compression pressure test in the cylinder being tested, fuel may leak from the fuel lines on the side of the injectors.
-To prevent fuel from dripping onto the engine cover from the fuel lines, substitute a container.
+Caution!
+During the compression pressure test, fuel may leak from the fuel lines on the injector side of the cylinder being tested.
+To prevent fuel from dripping from the fuel lines onto the engine casing, place a container underneath.

-- Normally, the compression pressure gauge reading for each of the cylinders should be 2600 kPa (377 psi inch).
+- Normally, the compression pressure gauge reading for each cylinder should be 2600 kPa (377 psi).
 The maximum pressure difference between each cylinder is approximately 10%.

-- View the meter data obtained from the four "aftershocks" on each cylinder from cranking the engine crankshaft.
-Explanations of the indications are given in the following descriptions:
+- Look at the meter data obtained from four "kicks" per cylinder from cranking the engine.
+Explanations of the readings are given in the following descriptions:

 - Normal condition: Rapid and uniform increase in compression pressure to a certain value in each cylinder.

-- Faulty piston rings: Compression pressure is low on the first stroke and tends to increase on subsequent strokes, but still does not reach normal compression pressure.
-Compression pressure improves significantly when oil is added to the cylinder.
+- Piston rings are faulty: Compression pressure is low on the first stroke and tends to increase on the following strokes, but still does not reach normal compression pressure.
+Compression pressure improves significantly when adding oil to the cylinder.

-- Faulty valves: Low compression pressure on the first stroke.
-The compression pressure does not tend to increase on subsequent cycles.
-Compression pressure does not improve significantly when oil is added to the cylinder.
+- Valves are faulty: Low compression pressure on the first stroke.
+Compression pressure does not tend to increase on subsequent strokes.
+Compression pressure does not improve significantly when adding oil to the cylinder.

 - Repeat steps 1 through 7 of the above procedure on the remaining cylinders.